 like M-i (see Indentation Commands).
 The variable

 tab-stop-list controls these positions.
 The default value is

 nil, which means a tab stop every 8 columns.
 The value can

-tab-stop-list, as a list of column numbers in increasing order) at
+also be a list of zero-based column numbers (in increasing order) at

 : : : : : : 0 1 2 3 4 0123456789012345678901234567890123456789012345678 To install changes, type C-c C-c

 The first line contains a colon at each tab stop.
 The numbers on the